Lab Report for Chemistry Example: Format, Sample & Template Science Report

 You transcribed the Discussion into your report.
 Proofread it.
 Again.

-Just restate the (main) result(s) in a sentence.
-Keep it short, don’t be creative, and definitely don’t introduce any new ideas.
-Just conclude by restating the result.
+Keep it short, keep it simple, don’t be creative, and definitely don’t introduce any new ideas in the Conclusion of a lab report.
+Just conclude by restating the result(s).
 If you forgot to say something important, go back and discuss it in the Discussion.
+Never discuss anything in the Conclusion.
+This is probably the worst mistake commonly made.
+Don’t ruin it at the end.
+Just conclude.

 23. Assemble Your Report & Keep a Digital Copy